JBlitzar/code-completion/NOTES.md

   - You know what?
 You know what we're going to do?
 Train on a dataset where `<tab>` and `<newline>` doesnt exist.
 It looks like this: `coalesced = _ flatten _ dense _ tensors ( grads ) dist . all _ reduce ( coalesced ) coalesced / = dist . get _ world _ size ( ) for buf , synced in zip ( grads , _ unflatten _ dense _ tensors ( coalesced , grads ) ) :`
   - brody `) : parser = argparse . argument parser ( description = " " ) parser . add _ argument ( _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _   | PREFIX FROM TRAIN DSET: ) : parser = argparse . argument parser ( description = " " ) parser . add _ argument (`
   - It actually just memorizes the most common one.
+- Feb 7
+  - apparently weight decay works?
+Also dropout in the embedding